Kitchen Counter Chronicles

 • Beat the egg whites, with the cream of tartar, until it holds soft peaks.

-• Add the sugar, 1 tbsp at a time, to the egg whites and continue to beat until stiff and shiny peaks form.
+• Add the sugar, 1 tablespoon at a time, to the egg whites and continue to beat until stiff and shiny peaks form.

 • Scoop and spread the egg whites over the lemon filling - be sure to spread the meringue all the way to the edges of the pie crust - this way it will not shrink away from the crust while cooking.